dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 const weaponsIterator = WeaponGenerator();
 ```

-We also create an item variable in which we’ll store individual values produced by the generator.
-We continue by specifying a while loop with a slightly complicated looping condition, which we’ll break down a bit:
+We also create an item variable in which we'll store individual values produced by the generator.
+We continue by specifying a while loop with a slightly complicated looping condition, which we'll break down a bit:

 ```js
 while(!(item = weaponsIterator.next()).done) {